Dogild/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 - `CPResponder+CuCapp.j` contains a category to the class CPResponder.
 The category adds the method `-(void)setCucappIdentifier:`.
 This cucappIdentifier could be used in the creating of xpath.
 You need to include this category in your Cappuccino application to use this category.
 With that, you can have xpath as //CPButton[cucappIdentifier='cucappIdentifier-button-bar-add'].

-- `Cucumber+Extensions.j` will be loaded (not required) by Cucapp when launching Cucumber.
+- `Cucumber+Extensions.j` will be loaded (optional) by Cucapp when launching Cucumber.
 This category allows you to add new Cappuccino methods needed for your tests (for instance a method to check the color of a CPView).
-This file has to be located in `features/support/Cucumber+CuCapp.j.j`.
+This file has to be located in `features/support/Cucumber+CuCapp.j`.

 ##### Simulate user events